This home goods startup wants to be an eco-friendlier Proctor & Gamble

 In some ways, my experience with the wood cleaner is a microcosm of the tension between environmentalism and consumerism at the heart of three-year-old Grove, which just raised $150 million Series D round, bringing its valuation to $1 billion.
 Stuart Landesberg, Grove’s founder and CEO, sees an opportunity to cut down on the waste and pollution created by traditional consumer packaged goods companies like Unilever or P&G. For instance, Grove has already planted 100,000 trees this year and expects to divert a million pounds of plastic from being sent to landfills thanks to consumers buying its products versus, say, multiple bottles of liquid detergent.

 But to make a real impact and meet the expectations of investors, Grove must scale quickly, which means acquiring more customers and getting them to buy more products.
-“This is a giant, giant market,” says Landeberg.
+“This is a giant, giant market,” says Landesberg.
 “The big players who have won have done so over 150 years of building up a shelf presence.
 When we think about going after the laundry market, which puts close to a billion plastic bottles in landfills and the oceans in the United States every year, how do we go after that market?”

 In the quest for growth, though, it’s easy for eco-friendly brands to encourage consumers to buy more than they really need.
 And this is bad for the environment.
 Even though sustainable products generally use fewer resources than their less-sustainable counterparts, they still have an environmental footprint.
 And ultimately, the most sustainable thing you can do as a consumer is to consume less.
 It’s a paradox that Landesberg often thinks about.
 “Our opportunity is even bigger than helping people change their consumption habits, but to make consumer products a force for human and environmental health,” he says.
 “The tension I wrestle with is that I’m trying to create progress fueled by consumerism, but I also know that consumerism is one of the leading challenges we face.”